Victor Wanyama: It was difficult to digest Tottenham defeat against Liverpool | Goal.com

 Victor Wanyama has admitted that it was painful for Tottenham Hotspur to suffer defeat against Liverpool in the Uefa Champions League final.

-An early goal from Mohamed Salah and a late strike courtesy of Divock Origi gave Liverpool a 2-0 win over Tottenham Hotspur in an all-English final as coach Juergen Klopp finally got his hands on Europe's biggest prize.
+An early goal from Mohamed Salah and a late strike courtesy of Divock Origi gave Liverpool a 2-0 win over Tottenham in an all-English final as coach Jurgen Klopp finally got his hands on Europe's biggest prize.

 And speaking for the first time since the heart-breaking final staged in Madrid, Wanyama - who was an unused sub - says they have accepted the outcome and will have to move on.